African immigration to the United States: Health

 U.S. immigrants that come from predominantly black nations in Africa are generally healthier than black immigrants from predominantly white nations or from Europe.
 A study conducted by Jen'nan Ghazal Read, a sociology professor at the UC Irvine, and Michael O. Emerson, a sociology professor at Rice University, studied the health of more than 2,900 black immigrants from top regions of emigration: the West Indies, Africa, South America and Europe.
 Black people born in Africa and South America have been shown to be healthier than U.S.-born black people.
 The study was published in the September issue of Social Forces and is the first to look at the health of black immigrants by their region of origin.

 Culture

 African immigrants tend to retain their culture once in the United States.
 Instead of abandoning their various traditions, they find ways to reproduce and reinvent themselves.
 Cultural bonds are cultivated through shared ethnic or national affiliations.
 Some organizations like the Ghanaian group Fantse-Kuo and the Sudanese Association organize by country, region, or ethnic group.
-Other nonprofits like the Malawi Washington Association organize by national identity, and are inclusive of all Malawians.
+Other nonprofits like the Malawi Washington Association and the Ugandan North American Association (UNAA) organize by national identity, and are inclusive of all Malawians and Ugandans, respectively..
 Other groups present traditional culture from a pan-African perspective.
 Using traditional skills and knowledge, African-born entrepreneurs develop services for immigrants and the community at large.
 In the Washington area, events such as the annual Ethiopian soccer tournament, institutions such as the AME Church African Liberation Ministry, and "friends" and "sister cities" organizations bring together different communities.
 The extent to which African immigrants engage in these activities naturally varies according to the population.